DenverCoder1/readme-typing-svg/README.md

 1. Copy-paste the markdown below into your GitHub profile README
 2. Replace the value after `?lines=` with your text.
 Separate lines of text with semicolons and use `+` or `%20` for spaces.
-3. (Optional) Adjust the width parameter (see below) to fit the full width of your text.
+3. Adjust the width parameter (see below) to fit the full width of your text.

 ```md
 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=First+line+of+text;Second+line+of+text)](https://git.io/typing-svg)
 ```

+4. Star the repo 😄

 ## ⚙ Demo site